AlessioSocci/EDUCATIONAL-2D-CAD/README.md

 # 2D-CAD
-A prototipe of a simple CAD run in JVR.
+A prototype of a simple CAD, run in JVM.

 -- Work i progress...